Look forward to bonus points, 0% interest rates or reduced annual fees when you get a credit card with an introductory

 Purchase rate offers help you save on your spending by giving you a low or 0% interest rate for new purchases made during the honeymoon period, allowing new customers to save money on interest charges.
 At the end of the introductory period, the promotional rate reverts to a standard interest rate that applies to any balance carried from these purchases.

 Purchase rate offers can be useful if you have a lot of planned expenses coming up and want a flexible and affordable way to pay them off over time.
 To get the most out of low or 0% purchase rate deals, you should aim to pay off the new charges before the end of the introductory period.

 No annual fee offers

 After the introductory period, the standard annual fee will be applied to the account and could cost you anywhere from $30 to $500 or more every year.
-If you plan to use your credit card beyond the promotional period, you should pay attention to the standard annual fee when you’re looking at credit cards with introductory offers.
+If you plan to use your credit card beyond the promotional period, you should pay attention to the standard annual fee when comparing credit cards.

 Reduced annual fee promotions